Capital Expenditure and Fixed Assets Accounting Policy

 Budget committee: The committee responsible for establishing the operating budget of the University and allocating capital expenditure associated with submitted Capital Expenditure Plans.

 Business case: A document that provides the reasoning for a capital proposal and outlines the incremental cash flows associated with it.
-Guildelines and templates for the completion of Business Cases are available.
+Guidelines and templates for the completion of Business Cases are available.

 Capital Expenditure Plan: An annual plan detailing current assets categorized by condition, proposed replacement schedule, additional capital items required and sources of funding.